thiagoarrais/grafana-matomo-tracking-panel/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/f2ebaebad8ce1ddb293c/maintainability)](https://codeclimate.com/github/thiagoarrais/grafana-matomo-tracking-panel/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/f2ebaebad8ce1ddb293c/test_coverage)](https://codeclimate.com/github/thiagoarrais/grafana-matomo-tracking-panel/test_coverage)

 Like a tracking pixel, but it is a Grafana Panel.
+Sponsored by [Serpro](https://www.serpro.gov.br)

 This panel allows Grafana dashboard usage to be tracked using [Matomo][matomo].
-It does only tracking and has no visible UI elements.
+It does only tracking and has no visible presence.

+This is independently developed.
+It is not an official Matomo product, and is not affiliated with, or sponsored by, Matomo.

 ## Usage